pytorch/ao/torchao/sparsity/README.md

 By carefully choosing the specified elements and retraining the network, pruning can achieve negligible accuracy degradation and in some cases even provide a slight accuracy gain.
 This is an active area of research with no agreed-upon consensus.
 We expect users will have a target sparsity pattern and mind and to prune to that pattern.

-Given a target sparsity pattern, pruning a model can then be thought of as two separate subproblems:
+Given a target sparsity pattern, pruning/sparsifying a model can then be thought of as two separate subproblems:

-* How can I find a set of sparse weights which satisfy my target sparsity pattern that minimize the accuracy degradation of my model?
+* **Accuracy** - How can I find a set of sparse weights which satisfy my target sparsity pattern that minimize the accuracy degradation of my model?
-* How can I accelerate my sparse weights for inference and reduced memory overhead?
+* **Perforance** - How can I accelerate my sparse weights for inference and reduce memory overhead?

 Our workflow is designed to consist of two parts that answer each question independently: